-Those both faded away, and in January 1988 Baba Louies opened as a neighborhood sports bar which now hosts pool, dart, and volleyball leagues on weeknights, open mike on Sundays, and a dance club on Fridays and Saturdays.
+Those both faded away, and in January 1988 Baba Louies opened as a neighborhood sports bar which now hosts pool, dart, and volleyball leagues on weeknights, and a dance club on Fridays and Saturdays.

 In 1991 the building next to the bar was gutted to make room for a sand volleyball court.
 The massive sand court attached to the bar hosts volleyball tournaments, volleyball leagues, and special events.

 A remodeling project in 1996 updated the bar top and created a storefront feature at the bar’s entrance where St. Norbert College jerseys are on display.

 Although the theater is long gone, the De Pere bar that took its place continues its mission to entertain.
 Baba Louies is a nightclub where people can unwind, have fun, and escape from life’s troubles.
 The De Pere bar is a popular spot to meet friends, hang out, and enjoy the nightlife.